 This is an important up-front consideration.
 If you are using new software, there will be a learning curve.
 You can make life easier on yourself by downloading a free trial of most e-learning authoring tools.
 This provides you with an opportunity to try it out first and see how you feel about the functionality and interface.

 How Will Learners Access the Training?

 The answer to this question might rest on if you are using a Learning Management System (LMS) or not.
-A LMS is generally used when you want to track scores and quiz results.
+An LMS is generally used when you want to track scores and quiz results.
 If you already have an LMS, then the training will most likely be accessed from inside the LMS.
-If you aren’t using an LMS at all, there are still options available to track scores (some products come with Quiz Reviewer tools) but you’ll need to decide from where your users will access your eLearning.
+If you aren’t using an LMS at all, you’ll need to decide from where your users will access your e-learning.
 From an intranet portal?
 The company website?
 A shared folder?
 It’s something to consider early on.

 Localizing content can be time-consuming and costly.
 Even when using sophisticated software, it costs money to translate content and it takes time to duplicate a course in another language.
 Some design considerations also need to made when content will be translated.
 Certain languages, like Spanish and French, have more verbiage and longer words than English.
 This could lead to space constraints, if it’s not taken into consideration in advance.

 Are there any other important initial considerations that I’ve left out?
 Leave a comment!